BI & Analytics Organizational

 Which Model Should Businesses Use?

 Depending on the business and situation, any one of these may work.
-However, today a majority of business decisions are based on historical data and trend analysis.
-As we move forward, we’ll see a lot more people using the Hybrid or Business-Driven models over Traditional IT-Driven to fulfill their needs for self-service analytics.
+However, a majority of business decisions are based on historical data and trend analysis.
+As we move forward, we’ll see a lot more people using the Hybrid or Business-Driven models over Traditional IT-Driven to fulfill their demands for self-service analytics.

 There’s more to explore at Smartbridge.com!